 Cause-specific survival is a net-survival measure representing survival of a specified cause of death in the (theoretical) absence of other causes of death.
 Estimates are calculated by specifying the cause of death.
 Individuals who die of causes other than the specified cause are censored.
 This requires a cause-of-death variable that accurately captures all causes related to the specific cause.
-Cancer registries use algorithms to process causes of death.
+Cancer registries use algorithms to process causes of death from death certificates in order to identify a single, disease-specific, underlying cause of death.
 In some cases, attribution of a single cause of death may be difficult and misattribution may occur.
 For example, a death may be attributed to the site of metastasis instead of the primary site (Percy et al., 1981).

-To capture deaths related to the specific cancer but not coded as such, the SEER causespecific death classification variable is defined by taking into account causes of deaths in conjunction with tumor sequence (i.e., only one tumor or the first of subsequent tumors), site of the original cancer diagnosis, and comorbidities (e.g., AIDS and/or site-related diseases).
-To learn more on this topic, please read the recent article published at the Journal of National Cancer Institute (Howlader et al., 2010) or visit: http://seer.cancer.gov/causespecific/.
+To capture deaths related to the specific cancer but not coded as such, the SEER cause-specific death classification variable is defined by taking into account causes of deaths in conjunction with tumor sequence (i.e., only one tumor or the first of subsequent tumors), site of the original cancer diagnosis, and comorbidities (e.g., AIDS and/or site-related diseases).
+To learn more on this topic, please read the recent article published at the Journal of National Cancer Institute (Howlader et al., 2010) or visit: https://seer.cancer.gov/causespecific/.